lukehinds/gotroot.github.io/_posts/2017-01-17-testing-puppet-modules-overcloud.md

 ## Running puppet apply locally

 Let's now assume something is wrong in our code, and we need to make some small tweaks to debug.
-We can now do so directory on the overcloud.
+We can now do so directly on the overcloud.

 ssh to an overcloud node which contains your puppet module (this maybe contingent upon how you have set up your `roles_data.yaml`) which will already be